Are you wondering how to sell rental properties in California? Well, this post explores the seven steps required to do just that.

 In California, there are different laws to selling a rental property.

-- If the tenants pay a 1-year lease and the landlord sold the house, 9 months left to complete the agreement then the tenants have the right to live until his agreement expires even the property is sold.
+- If the tenants pay a 1-year lease and the landlord sells the house, nine months are left to complete the agreement; they have the right to live until their agreement expires, even if the property is sold.

 - On reasonable notice, a landlord should send a notice to tenants at least 24 hours ago if he wants to show his property to a seller.

-- Notification of shows: California also has a law in which the renter sends a written notification that the property was shown.
+- Notification of shows: California also has a law where the renter sends a written notification that the property was shown.

 - Must understand all other laws of California before selling a rental property.